 One would think it counterintuitive to target people with no jobs for higher fees.

-And yet‚ our Los Angeles chapter 7 bankruptcy attorneys understand that this is exactly what’s happening in at least 10 states in this country‚ including California.
+And yet‚ our Woodland Hills chapter 7 bankruptcy attorneys understand that this is exactly what’s happening in at least 10 states in this country‚ including California.